AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/paypal.md

 While we recommend having a PayPal merchant account prepared and configured, you can create an account or upgrade a personal account through the Admin.

-PayPal onboarding supports connecting with the following accounts:
+[!DNL PayPal onboarding] supports connecting with the following accounts:

 *  PayPal Business account
 *  PayPal personal account, converting to a Business account.
 If you have an existing personal PayPal account, you can log in with those credentials and upgrade this account to a business account as you complete the sync.